Canine Epilepsy and the Causes of Canine Seizures

 Seizure Types Requiring Emergency Medical Attention

-Cluster seizures – When multiple seizures occur in one 24 hour period, veterinary assistance should be sought.
+Cluster seizures – When multiple seizures occur in one 24 hour period, emergency pet care should be sought.
 Cluster seizures indicate a more severe underlying problem or epileptic state.

 Status epilepticus – A persistent epileptic state that lasts for longer than 5 minutes (a typical seizure would not last longer than this).
 Status epilepticus can lead to permanent brain damage and requires immediate veterinary attention.
 This epileptic state may not self-terminate without veterinary aid.